Blessings to you all, and thank you for reading.

 “I want to see you fall down and repent.” the boy said, a strange pain in his voice.
 “But alas, even your repentance, would be simply out of fear.
 I wouldn‘t get to hear the whispers of your heart, that conscience that sleeps deep inside you.
-I want to rip it out, and revel in your tears.”
+I want to rip it out, and revel in your cries.”
 A sobbing, crazed laugh filled the air.
 It ended with a gasp and sigh that made a tingle run down the captain’s back.

 The captain knew he was not facing a human being anymore.
 They had captured a Kokou, a spirit of violence, encased in a human shell.
-The boy’s malice, which made the air hard to breath, and his spectacular powers proved it.
+The boy’s suffocating malice and his spectacular powers proved his supernatural origin.
 When he had first seen the fair youth, he could feel a presence, like he was only partly residing in this world.
-The young man, concealed in the mist, was a destroying spirit, enacting his holy retribution, no doubt sent by a mystic or witchdoctor who was related to one of the children.
+The young man, concealed in the mist, was a destroying spirit, enacting his retribution, no doubt sent by a mystic or witchdoctor who was related to one of the children.
 “Please,” the captain said. “mercy!” words tumbled from his mouth as he slipped into his native tongue.

 “Ah,” Aleksei sighed joyfully, “You’re afraid… you should be.”
 Aleksei raised his hand and reached out mentally to form a wall of mist before him.
 He pulled his hand back, then shot it forward.
 The wall passed forward invisibly compressing the fog before it and becoming stronger as it moved.
 It slammed into the captain’s side, and Aleksei could feel him fall back and roll over the deck.

-“Now, one more time!” he yelled as he ran forward then spun in the air lashing out at the mist with his leg, the vapour followed his motion, extending out three metres and striking the bent-over man like a giant club.
+“Now, one more time!” he shouted as he ran forward then spun in the air lashing out at the mist with his leg, the vapour followed his motion, extending out three metres and striking the bent-over man like a giant club.

 “Listen,” he cried, “I will let them go, all of them!
 Just leave, take them and go back to the world where you came.
 I, I was only trying to-” his voice cut out, unsure how to word his statement.
 All his reasoning suddenly felt hollow, and fake, and incapable of appeasing the spirit’s wrath.